antonovs105/project-management-system-go/README.md

 ## Overview

-This repository contains an unnamed full-stack project management application with federation support.
+This repository contains an full-stack project management application with federation support.
 The current system combines a Go backend, a React frontend, PostgreSQL persistence, Redis-backed background delivery, and Prometheus monitoring.

 ## Current State